cWorksLLC/JetPack-Repo/README.md

 # JetPack-Repo
-repo for a WIP scratch package manager
+repo for a WIP turbowarp package manager